AlexeyKarz/ML-food101-models/README.md

 **Extra:**
+1. `food_vision.pdf` - PDF presentation with outline of all projects based on Food101 dataset that are presented in this repository.
-1. `food_helper.py` - the file with some helper functions (visualisation) that I use in other notebooks.
+2. `food_helper_functions.py` - the file with some helper functions (visualisation) that I use in other notebooks.
+Functions are based on ZTM course.
-2. `data_extracting.ipynb` - the notebook with functions I used to create different subsets of original food101 dataset.
-The functions are taken from [ZTM course file](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/extras/image_data_modification.ipynb) and modified for my goals.
+3. `data_extracting.ipynb` - the notebook with functions I used to create different subsets of original food101 dataset.
+The functions are modified versions of [ZTM course file](https://github.com/mrdbourke/tensorflow-deep-learning/blob/main/extras/image_data_modification.ipynb).